Location: 501 S Second St,Springfield, IL – Sangamon County

 Verifies copies of Bonds or Certificates of Deposit for IRP applications; forwards them to Installment Section.

 Compiles rough drafts of letters and billing notices to applicants to obtain information for the completion of applications.

 Performs reclasses and transfers on license plates and prepares installment route slips involving large sums of money; figures credits and installments when applicable; checks supplemental applications for carriers who are adding units to their fleet, transferring units, replacing lost or stolen plates, or reclassing a plate; handles prorate originals and supplements; issues replacement decals and backing plates for units based out of non-IRP states.

 Performs other duties as required or assigned.

-Requires working knowledge of procedures involved in maintaining security of buildings and grounds.
+Requires working knowledge of office procedures and practices.

 Education and Work Experience:

 Requires knowledge, skill and mental development equivalent to the completion of high school and/or two years of responsible clerical experiences preferably including bookkeeping work, or three years of responsible clerical experience in the processing of vehicle title and/or registration documents.

 Equal Employment Opportunity Employer.
 Applicants must be lawfully authorized to work in the United States.

 Applicants are considered for all positions without regard to race, color, religion, sex, national origin, sexual orientation, age, marital or veteran status, or the presence of a non-job-related medical condition or disability.